Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 The Gen Z impact on the workforce remains unfolding

-As the numbers show, we’re yet to witness the influx of Gen Z into the workforce.
+As Gen Z statistics show, we’re yet to witness the influx of this generation into the workforce.

-As it is with all ‘the kids these days,’ Gen Z’s wishes are not exactly met with approval.
-At least not in the traditional workplace environments we’re all still a part of.
+As is the case with all ‘the kids these days,’ situations, Gen Z’s wishes are not exactly met with approval.
+At least not in the traditional, multigenerational workplace environments we’re all still a part of.

 Managers find it challenging to collaborate with Gen Z, and they still don’t have a solution that meets Gen Z’s expectations.